 How to Relieve Your Dog’s Itchy Skin Naturally

 The first step is to determine what’s causing the itchy skin (see above).

 Antibiotics or not, you’ll need to shave the area to remove hair from the sore and keep it dry.
 Disinfect the wound using Betadine, which is an iodine formula.
-I have used this on my horses’ various skin issues with great results.
+I have used this on my horses’ various skin issues (works great for rain rot) with great results.
 Dilute it 1:1 with water.
 Do this twice daily.

 Once you’ve disinfected, you’ll need to apply a topical antibacterial + soothing agent.
 I recommend manuka honey, which has incredible antibacterial + healing properties.
 Make sure your dog doesn’t lick the wound!
 You may need to have him wear the cone of shame.

 I think it’s as sad as anyone else, but often necessary to prevent the dog from biting/licking wounds obsessively.